About Us

 Over the following eight months, we focused on rebuilding the barn’s verandah, erecting fences, constructing a chicken coop, and creating a shelter for our three male alpacas.
 We also began setting up the property as a sustainable small farm.
 There’s still much to do!

-In December 2022, when our daughter got engaged, we dreamed of hosting her wedding at the farm, making the barn our first event space.
+In December 2022, when our daughter got engaged, we dreamed of hosting her wedding at the farm, making her wedding our first event in our barn.
 We had 15 months to prepare, which we thought would be ample time.
 However, we underestimated the time needed to secure approval for the barn's use.

 The Barn has been completely renovated: we replaced the roof ourselves, reused the old roof to line the ceiling, and crafted lights from metal objects salvaged from the barn and a local salvage yard.
 We repaired the exterior stone, plastered the interior walls, and rebuilt the lean-to, now featuring a kitchenette, vanity area, and accessible bathroom.
 One of our most enjoyable projects was transforming the old grain silos into two charming gazebos, involving welding metal frames and using a crane to lift and cut them.